lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 ####Plotting the insert size distribution
 Since we know know where the pairs of reads map, we can obtain he distance between them.
 That information is stored in the SAM/BAM output in the 9th column, 'TLEN' (observed Template LENgth).

-We will use python, and the python modules `pysam` and `R` (through the python `rpy2` module) to plot the distribution of insert sizes for a subset of the alignments.
-This we will do in another Jupyter notebook
+We will use python, and the python module `pysam` to plot the distribution of insert sizes for a subset of the alignments.
+This we will do in another Jupyter notebook.

-* Copy the `bwa` folder with eh sorted `bam` files from the server to the assembly folder on your local Linux machine
+* copy the `bwa` folder with the sorted `bam` files from the server to the assembly folder on your local Linux machine
-* Copy the notebook file `/data/assembly/Plot_insertsizes.ipynb` to the same folder
+* copy the notebook file `/data/assembly/Plot_insertsizes.ipynb` to the same folder
-* In the terminal, `cd` to the same folder
+* in the terminal, `cd` to the same folder
 * open the Jupyter notebook

 ```
 jupyter notebook Plot_insertsizes.ipynb
 ```

-* Execute the cells as listed.
+* execute the cells as listed
-* For `infile`, use the name of the sorted BAM file for the mapping of the paired end or mate pair reads
+* for `infile`, use the name of the sorted BAM file for the mapping of the paired end or mate pair reads
-* Generate plots for both the paired end mapping *and* the mate pair mapping
+* generate plots for both the paired end mapping *and* the mate pair mapping

 **Questions**

 * Which insert size distribution is the tightest around the mean?
-* Why isn't the mean of the distribution a useful number for the mate pair library?
+* Why isn't the mean of the distribution a useful metric for the mate pair library?

-When you are done with the Jupyter notebook:

-* If you want to save the figures, copy them from the notebook into another program
-* Save the notebook
-* Close the browser windows
-* In the terminal where you started Jupyter notebook, click ctrl-c and confirm.

 ####Visualising the assembly in a genome browser
 For this part, we will use Integrative Genomics Viewer (IGV), a genome browser developed by the Broad Institute.
 Instead of using one of the built-in genomes, we will add the assembly as a new reference genome.

-**NOTE** you may need to install IGV first (MAC and Windows users), in that case go through the instructions at [http://www.broadinstitute.org/igv/](http://www.broadinstitute.org/igv/) and install it in your home area on the PC/MAC.

-* Download the assembly `fasta` file and the `bam` and `bam.bai` files to the local hard disk (e.g., in a folder on the Desktop) of the PC/Mac you are using, see the instructions on the course wiki.
-* **On the PC** (*NOT* on bioinfcourse.hpc.uio.no) start the IGV program by typing `igv` (Linux), opening the program from the start explorer (Windows), or double clicking on the `igv.command` file (Mac)
+* **On the PC** (*NOT* on the server) start the IGV program by typing `igv`
 * Choose `Genomes --> Load Genome from File…` (**NB** not File --> Load from File...)
 * Select the fasta file with your assembly (**NB** the same file as you used for mapping the reads against!)